mozilla/application-services/docs/adr/0008-sync-payload-evolution.md

 Whenever there are feature changes or requests that potentially involve schema changes, there are not a lot of good options to ensure sync doesn’t break for any specific client.
 Since sync data is synced from all channels, we need to make sure each client can handle the new data and that all channels can support the new schema.
-Issues like [credit card failing on android and desktop release channels due to schema change on desktop Nightly](https://bugzilla.mozilla.org/show_bug.cgi?id=1812235) is an example of such cases we can run into.
+Issues like [credit card failing on android and desktop release channels due to schema change on desktop Nightly](https://bugzilla.mozilla.org/show_bug.cgi?id=1812235) are examples of such cases we can run into.
 This document describes our decision on how we will support payload evolution over time.

-Note that even though this document existing in the application-services repoository, it should be considered to apply too all sync implementation, whether in this repository, in mozilla-central, or anywhere else.
+Note that even though this document exists in the application-services repository, it should be considered to apply to all sync implementations, whether in this repository, in mozilla-central, or anywhere else.

 ## Definitions